2017 SID/DSCC Business Conference Monday, May 22, 2017 LA Convention Center

 7:30 AMDoors Open – Continental Breakfast Served 8:00 – 8:05 SID President Welcome 8:05 – 8:10 Conference Overview from Conference Chair

-8:10 – 10:30 Economic Health of the Display Supply Chain/Where Is the Growth and Profits/Best Investment Outlook This session will examine the results and outlook for the display supply chain and determine where growth and profits are most likely.
+8:10 – 10:30 Economic Health of the Display Supply Chain/Where Are the Profits and Growth/Best Investment Outlook This session will examine the results and outlook for the display supply chain and determine where growth and profits are most likely.
 Leading companies in the display supply chain will present the outlook for their layer and why they are most likely to outperform.

 Display Supply Chain Health and Outlook